christian-byrne/apparel/README.md

   - ⏩ Using popover system
 - ✅ push notifications with toasts
 - ✅ badges
-- 🔴 Search feature -> navigation of site with closest match class
+- ✅ Search feature -> navigation of site with closest match class
+  - ⏩ Defaults to searching wardrobe
 - ✅ Navbar and button hrefs
 - ⏩ ? make mannequin clickable/hoverable -> show active item

 #### Day 12-14

-- ⏩ ? global search feature
+- ✅  ? global search feature
-- 🔴 add "required" attribute to correct fields of forms (do last because so annoying in development)
+- ⏩ add "required" attribute to inputs maybe.
 - ⏩ carousel on view collection pages.
 - ⏩ Refactoring
 - 🔴 Debugging
 - 🔴 Spec Requirements
-- 🔴 About/Help Tutorial
+  - Your web application should include an in-app help page, which explains to the user (or the grader!) how to use the application.
+You must have an obviously-located button that a user can click on to get the the help page.
+  - The application must have a user account creation and login feature, with proper password salting/hashing, and login sessions.
+  - Your web application must be made LIVE on the web for at least 5 days after the due date.
+The URL should be in a file named live.txt in the zip file you submit.
+It is VERY important for you to have it running live.
+You may lose a significant amount of points if you don’t have this for the 5 days.
 - ⏩ Bundling
-- 🔴 Documenting
+- 🔴 Documenting/Commenting
 - ⏩ tucks
 - ⏩ undertones
 - ⏩ Pruning